 - Weight7.35 pounds

-The Arbor kitchen faucet from Moen is also super-easy to install and is flexible enough to fit with multiple holes- perfect if you’re looking to get a new kitchen faucet without having the buy the kitchen sink to match.
-It also comes with Spot Resist, which means keeping it clean has never been so easy.
+The Arbor kitchen faucet from Moen is also super-simple to install and is flexible enough to fit with multiple holes- perfect if you’re looking to get a kitchen faucet without having the buy the kitchen sink to match.
+It also comes with the Spot Resist stainless finish, which means keeping it clean has never been so easy.

 Two motion sensors